 That is a good question, however, I know what I would do if it was legal to shoot pellet guns in the town where I live.

 Squirrels always hit me in the spring.
 I don't know how many peanuts I've found buried in my raised beds, and I sure didn't plant them there!
+The best thing I've found is to protect them with garden netting.
+I set up a kind of tent which helps keep other curious critters away too.
+If they're really determined chicken wire can help.

 I had the same prob. every year with squirrels and chipmunks in my container gardens, pots and even in the flower beds.
 They use to dig and eat my seeds as fast as I could plant them.
 Now I cover the area where the seeds are planted with a black plastic mesh that I picked up in a huge roll at a garage sale (woohoo .25).
 I think it's the stuff that you put in your rain gutters where the downspout is to keep leaves out.
 But screening of any kind would work, hardware cloth, etc.